UnconvRS/ThermalDissociation/tcl_scripts/README.md

 #### 1. Parent Directory Path:

 This is the path to the parent directory that contains the restart cases.
-Upon running the script user will be asked to input the parent directory.
+The user will be asked to input the parent directory upon running the script.

 #### 2. Restart Folder String Pattern: